cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ```

 !!!
 Important
-    Snapshots are not supported by the CloudNativePG and not intended for production usage.
+    Snapshots aren't supported by the CloudNativePG and aren't intended for production use.

-### Using the Helm Chart
+### Using the Helm chart

-The operator can be installed using the provided [Helm chart](https://github.com/cloudnative-pg/charts).
+You can install the operator using the provided [Helm chart](https://github.com/cloudnative-pg/charts).

 ### Using OLM

-CloudNativePG can also be installed using the
+You can also install CloudNativePG using the
 [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/docs/)
 directly from [OperatorHub.io](https://operatorhub.io/operator/cloudnative-pg).